PythonNut/evil-easymotion/README.md

 Notice
 ======

-`evil-easymotion` has recently replaced its [`ace-jump-mode`](https://github.com/winterTTr/ace-jump-mode) backend with [`avy`](https://github.com/abo-abo/avy).
+`evil-easymotion` has replaced its [`ace-jump-mode`](https://github.com/winterTTr/ace-jump-mode) backend with [`avy`](https://github.com/abo-abo/avy).
 Avy has several advantages, including:

 1. Multiple character target display
 2. More customization options
 3. A cleaner codebase
-4. More sophisticated algorithms (coming!)
+4. More sophisticated algorithms

 (1) is of course, the most important because it paves the way for implementing the features of EasyMotion 2.0.
-I hope the transition hasn't been too rough.
-If you encounter any problems, please tell.

 Usage
 =====